PyTables/PyTables/doc/source/usersguide/tutorials.rst

     /detector (Group) 'Detector information'
     /detector/readout (Table(10,)) 'Readout example'

-You can pass the -v or
+You can pass the :option:`-v` or
--d options to ptdump if you
-want more verbosity.
+:option:`-d` options to ptdump if you want more verbosity.
 Try them out!

-Also, in :ref:`tutorial1-1-tableview`, you can admire how the tutorial1.h5 looks like using the `ViTables <http://www.vitables.org>`_ graphical interface .
+Also, in :ref:`tutorial1-1-tableview`, you can admire how the tutorial1.h5 looks like using the `ViTables <http://www.vitables.org>`_ graphical interface.

 .. _tutorial1-1-tableview: